mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.0-Release-Notes.md

 [configuration guide](../Getting-Started/Configuration-Guide.md#durations)
 for details.

-_Not_ providing an explicit unit has been deprecated in MaxScale 2.4.
+_Not_ providing an explicit unit is strongly discouraged as it will be deprecated in MaxScale 2.5.

 ### Query Classifier Cache